fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

   the given cell subset.
 - [`lefschetz_lchull`](@ref) finds the locally closed hull of a Lefschetz complex subset.
 This is the smallest locally closed set which contains the given cell subset.
-One can show, that it is the intersection of the closure and the open hull of the cell subset.
+One can show that it is the intersection of the closure and the open hull of the cell subset.
 - [`lefschetz_clomo_pair`](@ref) determines the closure-mouth-pair